Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 Turmeric (Curcumin) in the Mix

-Mechanism: Curcumin may help regulate tyrosinase similar to kojic acid and alpha arbutin, plus offers potent anti-inflammatory and antioxidant effects like licorice root.
+Mechanism: Curcumin may help regulate melanin production similar to kojic acid and alpha arbutin.
+It also offers soothing and antioxidant effects like licorice root.

-Unique advantage: Combines multiple benefits—potential melanin regulation, inflammation reduction, and antioxidant protection—in one ingredient.
+Unique advantage: Combines potential melanin regulation, inflammation reduction, and antioxidant protection in one ingredient.

-How AMVital uses it: Our turmeric kojic acid soap pairs these two tyrosinase inhibitors together, while turmeric's anti-inflammatory properties help offset potential kojic acid irritation.
+How AMVital uses it: Our turmeric kojic acid soap pairs these two ingredients together, while turmeric's soothing properties help offset potential kojic acid irritation.

 How to Choose the Right Ingredient